dimuthuh28/Hacktml_p2/README.md

 # Spirit11 Fantasy Cricket League

 Spirit11 is an interactive web application that lets users create their fantasy cricket teams, manage players, and track points based on real-time player performance.
-Users can compete with others, track their team's position in the leaderboard, and get assistance from an AI-powered chatbot to make informed decisions.
+Users can compete with others, track their team's position on the leaderboard, and get assistance from an AI-powered chatbot to make informed decisions.

 ## Prerequisites